CPS-SKLCS/NAPL/README.md

 python3 builder.py first_napl.napl out_directory
 ```

-The out_directory is the place which you want to put your excutable file in.
+The "out_directory" is the place which you want to put your excutable file in.

-It will generate the following C++ code, which is transparent to NAPL users:
+The python script will generate the following C++ code, link it to C++ library and compile it to excutable file, which is transparent to NAPL users:
 ```c++

 #include <memory>